Wisdomerh/notes-app/README.md

 ##Contributing
 Contributions to this app are welcome.
 If you find a bug or want to suggest a new feature, please create an issue in the repository.
 If you want to contribute code, please fork the repository and create a pull request.
+OpenNoteScanner
+Build Status

+This little application provides a way on scanning handwritten notes and printed documents.

+It automatically detect the edge of the paper over a contrastant surface.

+When using the printed special page template it automatically detects the QR Code printed on the bottom right corner and scans the page immediately.

+After the page is detected, it compensates any perspective from the image adjusting it to a 90 degree top view and saves it on a folder on the device.

+It is also possible to launch the application from any other application that asks for a picture, just make sure that there is no default application associated with this action.

+Screenshots